openlawteam/tribute-contracts/website/docs/tutorial/dao/TributeUI.md

 - **[The Graph API Access Token](https://thegraph.com/)**, you need to use the Access Token created in the **[first step](/docs/tutorial/dao/configuration#requirements)** of the tutorial.
 - **[Snapshot Hub ERC712 Service](https://github.com/openlawteam/snapshot-hub/tree/erc-712)** to manage the offchain voting.
 - **[Alchemy API Access Token](https://www.alchemy.com/)** you can sign up to https://www.alchemy.com, create an App called _Tribute DAO Tutorial_, select _Rinkeby_ as default network, and finsh the creation process to get the integration URL.
-- **[Docker Compose](https://docs.docker.com/compose/install/)** install the docker compose (https://docs.docker.com/compose/install/) to be able to launch the snapshot-hub service.
+- **[Docker Compose](https://docs.docker.com/compose/install/)** install the docker compose (https://docs.docker.com/compose/install/) to launch the snapshot-hub service.
-- **[MetaMask](https://metamask.io/download.html)** download and install MetaMask from https://metamask.io/download.html into your browse to access the DAO dApp.
+- **[MetaMask](https://metamask.io/download.html)** download and install MetaMask from https://metamask.io/download.html into your browser to access the DAO dApp.

 ## Install the project